ITECOMMPAY/qa-paracestamol/README.md

 Option | Example | Description
 --- | --- | ---
 stat_endpoint | --stat_endpoint "http://localhost:3000" | See the "Using test duration statistics" section
-project_name | --project_name ParacetamolTests | Used for test duration statistics.
+project_name | --project_name ParacestamolTests | Used for test duration statistics.
 By default your test suite namespace is used as your test project name.
 You can override it using this option bulk_rows_count | --bulk_rows_count 1000 | Used for test duration statistics.
 How many rows get from the statistics database in a single request.

-### Paracetamol
+### Paracestamol
 Option | Example | Description
 --- | --- | ---
-parac_config | --parac_config /home/egor/testproject/tests <br />(looks for paracetamol.yml in the directory)<br /><br /> --parac_config /home/egor/testproject/tests/paracetamol_fast.yml <br />OR<br /> --parac_config paracetamol_fast.yml <br />(if your paracetamol config stored in the same directory as your codeception.yml but have a non-default name) | If your paracetamol.yml is stored in the different directory than your codeception.yml or have a non-default name set the path to it using this option no_memory_limit | --no_memory_limit true | Tries to turn off PHP memory_limit (better raise it in your PHP settings instead)
+parac_config | --parac_config /home/egor/testproject/tests <br />(looks for paracestamol.yml in the directory)<br /><br /> --parac_config /home/egor/testproject/tests/paracestamol_fast.yml <br />OR<br /> --parac_config paracestamol_fast.yml <br />(if your paracestamol config stored in the same directory as your codeception.yml but have a non-default name) | If your paracestamol.yml is stored in the different directory than your codeception.yml or have a non-default name set the path to it using this option no_memory_limit | --no_memory_limit true | Tries to turn off PHP memory_limit (better raise it in your PHP settings instead)

 ## Setting test names

-Paracetamol uses the further naming convention in its config.
+Paracestamol uses the further naming convention in its config.

 * parallelAfter — means all tests in parallelAfter subdirectory (relative to your tests directory)
 * parallelAfter/SomeParallelAfterCest.php — means all tests in SomeParallelAfterCest.php (note .php at the end)